-4.4 Wider Determinants of Health
+4.4 The Building Blocks of Health

-Health is determined by a complex interaction between individual characteristics, health behaviours and the physical, social and economic environments.
+Health is determined by a complex interaction between individual characteristics, health risks and the physical, social and economic environments.
 Evidence suggests that the social determinants of health are more important than healthcare in ensuring a healthy population.